 When you make corrections for bullet drop and hold-offs, you’re essentially moving the point-of-impact.

-- Choose a maximum distance to shoot at target, say, 15-yards.
+- Choose a maximum distance to shoot at a target, say, 15-yards.
 You’ll need to bore sight and choose a cartridge.

 - Fire three shots at the bullseye and take note of the center of the groupings.
 Take note of how many inches from the bullseye each bullet is lodged.